rust-lang/rfcs/text/0000-ordered-queries.md

 where `pred(Unbounded)` is max, and `succ(Unbounded)` in min by assuming you're getting the predecessor and successor of positive and negative infinity.
-This RFC does not propose this API because it is crazy-pants and would make our users cry.
+This RFC does not propose this API because it is in the author's opinion awful and would make our users cry.

 --------